 We don’t know the exact nature of how a nursery system would look like yet.
 However we know that craylings in tanks have a slower growth rate and poorer survival than in earth ponds; but we also need the total control that tanks can offer.
 So, is the solution some type of hybrid system between earth ponds and tanks?

 The holy grail of redclaw farming would be to spawn red claw eggs in the middle of winter, incubate the eggs to craylings and stock them into a on-farm warmed nursery system to grow to around 2 grams.
 Then transfer juveniles into grow-out ponds at a time when the outdoor ponds are just beginning to get the spring warmth.
 At that time females in outdoor ponds would only be thinking about spawning naturally and we already have 2-gram juveniles!
 All this overlap of production would extend the grow-out season by as much as 3 months!
+Which means that in the more northerly regions of Australia we potentially could have 2 crops a year.

-Well, that’s the dream, but we believe with the work that’s recently been done within our industry we can make it happen.
+Well, that’s the dream, but we believe with the work that’s recently been done within our industry together we can make it happen.